Baby Registry 2026: 5 "Must-Haves" You Should Actually Skip

 Scented Diaper Products

-Any diaper pail bag, diaper rash cream, or wipe that is "Lavender Scented" or "Baby Powder Fresh" relies on Phthalates to hold the scent.
-You do not want synthetic hormones sitting in a hot nursery.
+Scented diaper products, meaning any diaper pail bag, diaper rash cream, or wipe labeled "Lavender Scented" or "Baby Powder Fresh," rely on phthalates to hold the scent, which is why they sit on our list of 5 registry items to skip in 2026.
+You do not want endocrine-disrupting compounds sitting in a hot nursery.

 Ask for unscented, TCF diapers and stainless steel diaper pails like the Ubbi (which uses steel to block odor instead of plastic which absorbs it).